deepaksood619/deepaksood619.github.io/docs/devops/servers/apache-server.md

 - **StartServers** is the number of child processes created upon starting Apache.
 - [**MaxRequestWorkers**](https://httpd.apache.org/docs/2.4/mod/mpm_common.html#maxrequestworkers)(orMaxClientsin versions prior to 2.4) is the maximum number of connections that can be open at one time.
 Once this limit has been reached, any additional incoming connections are queued.
 The maximum size of the queue is determined by theListenBacklogsetting (by default 511, though it can be smaller depending on your OS; on Linux, the queue length is limited bynet.core.somaxconn).
-- **MinSpareServers**/MinSpareThreadsandMaxSpareServers/MaxSpareThreadsrefer to the minimum and maximum number of child processes (in the prefork MPM) or worker threads (in the worker and event MPMs) that should be idle at any one time.
+- **MinSpareServers** / MinSpareThreads and MaxSpareServers / MaxSpareThreads refer to the minimum and maximum number of child processes (in the prefork MPM) or worker threads (in the worker and event MPMs) that should be idle at any one time.
 If the number of idle processes/threads does not fall within these bounds, the parent process will kill or spawn new processes/threads accordingly.
-- **MaxConnectionsPerChild**(known asMaxRequestsPerChildprior to version 2.4) determines the total number of connections each child process can serve before it is restarted, which can be important for guarding against [memory leaks](https://www.datadoghq.com/blog/monitoring-apache-web-server-performance/#toc-host-level-resource-metrics) when using certain modules like mod_php.
+- **MaxConnectionsPerChild** (known as MaxRequestsPerChild prior to version 2.4) determines the total number of connections each child process can serve before it is restarted, which can be important for guarding against [memory leaks](https://www.datadoghq.com/blog/monitoring-apache-web-server-performance/#toc-host-level-resource-metrics) when using certain modules like mod_php.

 - **Backlog Queue**
   - Backlog Queue settingnet.core.somaxconnfrom128to32768